indranet256/go-rdx/DISCOUNT.md

 like a roundhouse kick, see below.

 Implementation-wise, DISCONT is a [merge sort][m] using a heap of iterators.
-The technique is popular in the LSM database world.
+The technique is popular in the [LSM database world][c].
 Although, if we would use any other merge sort implementation, that will not change much.
 When merging versions of the state and patches, DISCONT